Spuds0588/text-to-unicode-formatter/README.md

 # Unicode Text Formatter Chrome Extension

-A powerful Chrome extension that transforms selected text into various Unicode styles and formats, working seamlessly across websites and text input fields.
+A  Chrome extension that transforms selected text into various Unicode styles and formats, without having to copy and paste into a seperate formatter window

 ## Features